JesseEmond/blitz-2024-registration/README.md

 _But_, still no useful disassembly...

 ##### Maybe we're holding it wrong?
-Maybe "crowbarring" our version in is not enough (who would have thought??).
+Maybe "crowbarring" our version in is not enough (who would have thought??)
 Looks like we'll have to learn a little bit more about how the plugin works, starting with parsing the input data.